viamrobotics/docs/docs/components/arm/fake.md

 | ---- | ---- | --------- | ----------- |
 | `arm-model` | string | Optional | Model name of the robotic arm model you want your fake arm to act as.
 See [built-in arm models](../#supported-models) for supported model names. |
 | `model-path` | string | Optional | The path to the [kinematic configuration file](/internals/kinematic-chain-config/) of the arm driver you want your fake arm to act as.
 This path should point to the exact location where the file is located on your computer running `viam-server`. |

-{{% alert title="Important" color="note" %}}

-Exactly one of these attributes must be supplied for your `fake` arm to work.
-If neither are specified, an error is thrown asking for specification.
-If both attributes are specified, an error is thrown stating "can only populate either ArmModel or ModelPath - not both".

-{{% /alert %}}

 {{< readfile "/static/include/components/test-control/arm-control.md" >}}